xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 The Dactyl-Manuform features a parametric design, which means one can change parameters around to change certain design aspects of it such as, tenting angle, keywell curvature or thumb cluster layout.
 You do this by utilizing one of the specic Dactyl-Manuform configurators.

 ### Configurator
-The popular choice these days is the Cosmos Keyboard Generator, which in comparison to other configurators is relatively easy to use since you use it through the official website with its nice GUI to modify things, and you do not have to manually set up a local build environment.
+The popular choice these days is the [Cosmos Keyboard Generator](https://ryanis.cool/cosmos/), which in comparison to other configurators is relatively easy to use since you use it through the official website with its nice GUI to modify things, and you do not have to manually set up a local build environment.
 It also has good documentation about how to use the configurator and build your own Dactyl-Manuform.
-Another decent option, which is the one I chose, is one of locally based Python Generators such as this one.
-If you are not coming from the programing world these can be cumbersome for you to use for various reasons.
+Another decent option, which is the one I chose, is one of locally based [Python Generators](https://github.com/joshreve/dactyl-keyboard).
+ButIf you are not coming from the programing world these can be cumbersome for you to use for various reasons.
-The reason for me not to use Cosmos back then was, that the python based Generator had better/edge design/placement which looked visually more pleasing.
+The reason for me not to use Cosmos back then was, that the python based Generator had better edge placement which looked visually more pleasing.
 But Cosmos has come a long way since then and is probably the better choice now.

 ### Printing
 Since the Dactyl-Manuform is meant to be configured to ones personal needs, one will need to 3D print the case.
 It is best of course to own a capable 3D printer, to potentially play around with different designs.
 I can highly recommend the BambuLab A1, that is what I personaly use.
-Else you can also use a 3D online printing service such as JLC, though I have no personal experience with them.
+Else you can also use a 3D online printing service such as [JLC](https://jlc3dp.com/), though I have no personal experience with them.

 ## Parts you need
-- **1x right case/1x left case:** Most cases are printed in PLA as is mine, some fancier ones are printed in Resin or even Nylon.
+- **1x Right Case/1x Left Case:** Most cases are printed in PLA as is mine, some fancier ones are printed in Resin or even Nylon.
-- **2x MCU holders:** Different Cases need different designs, and often different MCUs need also slightly different designs.
+- **2x MCU Holders:** Different Cases need different designs, and often different MCUs need also slightly different designs.
 - **xx Switches:** The amount of switches you need depends on form factor of Dactyl Manuform case that you picked, for me it was 80 switches.
 Usually you would want MX style switches, although if your case supports it other switches are possible such as Kailh Choc.
 - **xx Keycaps:** Same amount as switches.
 Usually you would want them with the SA profile for the Dactyl Manuform to complement the keywell.
-- **2x MCUs:** Dedide if you want wired or wireless.
+- **2x MCUs:** Pro Micro RP2040, is preferd over the ATmega32U insofar as it has more flash memory.
 - **2x TRS Jacks (wired version):** You can also use TRRS but then you have to make sure you solder to the same contacts on each side.
 - **xx Diodes:** Get as many as you have switches.
 - **~3m Single Copper Wire (insulated):** Mine was 26AWG (wire diameter), which made it esay to work with.
-- **2x Batteries (wireless vesion):** Mine is wired therefor I have nothing to share.
 - **2x Reset Switches:** Although you wont necearily need them since can map keybind to *reset* in your firmware I would still recommend it, since when still need it for some reasons later on it is easily accesible.
 - **Brass Hot Melt Insert Nut:** These go into the case, wher you will screw the botthom plate into.
 The size of them depends on case screw whole size.
 - **Screws:** Ones that fit into your *Brass Hot Melt Insert Nut*.